RosenRoydev/Tic-Tac-Toe/README.md

 In the game have two player.
 One of them plays with 'X' , the other one plays with 'O'.

-The winner is the player who made 3 times froom symbols in line (vertical, horizontal ot diagonal)
+The winner is the player who made 3 times from his symbol in line (vertical, horizontal or diagonal)

 Enjoy!